|

 seen?
 These bullet-shaped snails are sometimes seen on

 the silty sandy shores near seagrasses.
-Elsewhere, they are common
+These burrowing snails are more

 in well-aerated, clean sand.